Live exposure check · no login required

 A browser leak is the warm-up

 Your business runs on six attack surfaces.
 Attackers only need one of them to be weak.
+Flip any card to see it the way they do.

 Find your gaps before an attacker does.